What Is Async? There Is No “Async” Inside Async

 }

-// The compiler generates (conceptually) a state machine like this:
+// The compiler DELETES that method and generates (conceptually) this:

 private class ProcessFileAsync_StateMachine